ihfaruqi/Vclay-Calculation/README.md

 # Vclay Calculation

 The Larionov equation (Larionov, 1969) is one of the most commonly used equations to convert Vclay from Gamma Ray (GR) readings.
-For evaluating the shallow unconsolidated sand in the Gulf Coast region, the young rock method is frequently employed.
+For evaluating the shallow unconsolidated sand (e.g., the Gulf Coast region), the young rock method is frequently employed.
 The calculation is as follows:

 ```math
 V_{cl} = 0.083[2^{(3.7 \times I_{GR})} - 1.0]